List of Little Miss characters: Little Miss Curious

 Little Miss Curious is the 28th book in the Little Miss series.
 Little Miss Curious wants to know everything.
 At the library, Miss Curious wanted a book about very curious things, though Miss Curious didn't get one.
 Miss Curious later ran off.
 Do you know where Miss Curious ran to?
 No; we are all very curious about that.

 In the second season of The Mr. Men Show, Little Miss Curious kept her looks.
-Her bow resembles Little Miss Whoops' and her shape is changed from oval to square.
+Her bow resembles Little Miss Whoops' and her shape is changed from oval to square and a yellow nose.
 Her voice actresses are Cheryl Chase (credited as Sophie Roberts) and Claire Morgan, though her only speaking appearance was in "Trees".

 Little Miss Curious is published under the alternative titles of Madame Pourquoi (French), Doña Curiosa (Spanish), Η Κυρία Περίεργη (Greek), Hàoqí Xiǎojiě (好奇小姐; Taiwan) and Hogisim Yang (호기심양; Korean).

 D

 Little Miss Daredevil

 Little Miss Daredevil is a new Little Miss character created for The Mr. Men Show.
-Little Miss Daredevil loves to go to extremes (and until Little Miss Bossy was added in season two, was unique in being the first Little Miss with eyelashes).
+Little Miss Daredevil loves to go to extremes (and until Little Miss Bossy was added in season two, was unique in being the only Little Miss with eyelashes).
 Miss Daredevil loves fast cars, boats, bicycles and rockets; she even owns a collection of airplanes.
 On the comical side, her antics end up harming Mr. Quiet (and Miss Calamity once) in some way, and Mr. Quiet is almost always the guinea pig for her experiments.
 In the episode "Game Shows", Little Miss Daredevil had her own game show called I Dare You!.
-Her orange hair is mostly hidden underneath her crash helmet but is briefly seen in "Gifts".
+Her orange hair is hidden underneath her crash helmet but is briefly seen in "Gifts".

 In the US and UK versions, Miss Daredevil is voiced by Katie Leigh and Teresa Gallagher respectively.
 In the French version Miss Daredevil is called Madame Supersonique, and in the Portuguese version Miss Daredevil is called Menina Destemida.